 This Dalahäst was hand carved and painted in Mora (Dalarna) many years ago.
-I bought this one from an antique shop — something I always said I’d buy when we eventually got here.
+We bought this one from an antique shop — something I always said I’d like to buy when we eventually got here.
 We arrived with two suitcases and no practical items like cooking equipment or Winter shoes, but we had a Dalahäst!

 Snow to blossom in the space of a week.
 I think this time of year is known as vårvinter (Spring Winter).
 I’m glad Winter hasn’t completely disappeared yet because seeing some snow has been nice.

 So many versions of Semla to try and only one stomach.
 Two bakeries are in joint first place for the classic version at the moment, but obviously we need to keep going in the name of rigorous testing.
 These Amaretto Semla are next on my hitlist.